Drug Crimes Attorney in Nashville, TN

 - 300 lbs. or more of marijuana or 500 or more plants – Class A felony punishable by $2,000-$500,000 in fines and 15-60 years in prison

-If you have been accused of drug possession, manufacturing, or sale, reach out to an experienced Nashville drug possession attorney immediately.
-Drug charges can be quite serious, especially if the charges against you involve large amounts for cultivation, for instance.
+If you have been accused of drug possession, manufacturing, or sale, immediately contact an experienced Nashville drug possession attorney.
+Drug charges can be quite severe, especially if the charges against you involve large amounts for cultivation, for instance.
 You could be facing years behind bars and thousands in fines, but with the help of an attorney, you might have a chance at fighting this.
-Attorney Amanda J. Gentry can help you argue for reduced or even dismissed charges, if appropriate, and protect you rights within the criminal justice system prosecuting your drug charges.
+Attorney Amanda J. Gentry can help you argue for reduced or even dismissed charges, if appropriate, and protect your rights within the criminal justice system prosecuting your drug charges.

 “I recommend her when you have a tough case.”